bassosimone/bloom/README.md

     [snip]
 ```

 When discussing Docker above we decided that it was okay to depend on _some_ shared libraries when we were making a package for a specific distro.
 It is to be decided whether we're okay with depending on `libstdc++.so.6` and `libgcc_s.so.1`.
 If we are targeting a specific version of a distribution, we're probably fine.
-Otherwise, we try `-static-libstdc++ -static-libgcc` in `main.go`'s `LDFLAGS` (even though currently I failed to make it work).
+Otherwise, we can try `-static-libstdc++ -static-libgcc` in `main.go`'s `LDFLAGS` (even though currently I failed to make it work).

 ### macOS